On October 16, Apple will likely trot out a collection of new hardware including the iPad Air 2, iPad Mini 3, and new iMac desktop computers.

 Of course, high-res displays like these aren’t for everyone, and 1080p may very well be the sweet spot of monitor resolutions.
 For that reason, Apple should continue offering 1080p as a configurable option as well.
 4K may be great, but our eyes were hurting just a few minutes after we started using a 4K monitor.

 When Apple released new iMacs in 2013 — when the company issued a refresh of the 21.5-inch model earlier this year –it offered a range of graphics hardware, from integrated Intel chips to Nvidia’s 700M series GPUs.
-In less than a year, Nvidia has launched not one but two new lines of mobile graphics cards: the GeForce GTX 800M and the GeForce GTX 900M series.the powerful desktop version, the GTX 980.
+In less than a year, Nvidia has launched not one but two new lines of mobile graphics cards: the GeForce GTX 800M and the GeForce GTX 900M series.This time around, we want to see Apple outfit its high-end iMacs with the new 900M chips.
+We recently tested the 980M and found performance that isn’t far off from the powerful desktop version, the GTX 980.

 In the mid and low-end versions, though, we expect and want to see Apple continue to use Intel’s best integrated chips (like the Iris and Iris Pro).
 Nvidia has released only the 970M and 980M to this point; it would be unreasonable to expect those GPUs in the entire new iMac lineup until slower (and cheaper) chips join the family tree.